anon-blue/anon.blue/README.txt

                 =>>>>Heu, need a trip to Monkey Island.
                                                         hello susan!
-                     coucou pas de singesque manutation       !usan=)       no p leeeeaaaaaaaase,       goodbye world
-               Eat a monkey and see the balloun....
+                     coucou pas de singesque manutation       !usan=)       no p leeeeaaaaaaaase,       goodbye world                                     the pol ke will never end  a monkey and see the balloun....
 Yes, a singe in a strange wa y of life        Why r the future u is so close like this song.    oh i like to dance wityou